 Kingdom Hearts II

-Because if you don't worry much about the convoluted mess that Tetsuya Nomura calls a plot, jumping and slashing through Disney worlds is really quite fun.
+If you don’t spend too much time thinking about the convoluted mess that Tetsuya Nomura calls a plot, jumping and slashing through Disney worlds is really quite fun.

 Secret of Mana

 Platforms: Super Nintendo, iOS, Wii Virtual Console